-The printing will last somewhere in the neighborhood of 1-3 years, depending entirely on the usage.
+The printing will last somewhere in the neighborhood of one to three years, depending entirely on the usage.
 If you plan on replacing your nameplates on a yearly basis regardless, this can be a great solution.

-In addition to the basic process, optional protective coatings can protect from UV Light, some chemicals, and minor scratches.
-Keep in mind: this is a minor improvement and not a substitute for a more durable process.
+In addition to the basic process, optional protective coatings can protect from UV light, some chemicals, and minor scratches.
+Keep in mind though that this is a minor improvement and does not make screen printing on metal a substitute for a more durable process.

 - Stainless Steel